 \section{Acknowledgements}

-This work was supported by the contribution of the Ministero Dell'Università e della Ricerca (MUR) according to Decreto N. 23178 of 10 dicembre 2024 - Bando FIS 2.
-The authors acknowledge support from CALCOLO, funded by Fondazione VRT, for support with the computational infrastructure simulating LLMs.
+This work was supported by the Ministero dell'Università e della Ricerca (MUR) under Decreto n.
+23178 del 10 dicembre 2024 -- Bando FIS 2.
+The authors also acknowledge CALCOLO, funded by Fondazione VRT, for providing the computational infrastructure used to run the LLM simulations.